DPDK/dpdk/doc/guides/nics/sfc_efx.rst

   Adjust period in milliseconds to update port hardware statistics.
   The accepted range is 0 to 65535.
 The value of **0** may be used to disable periodic statistics update.
-One should note that it's only possible to set an arbitrary value on SFN8xxx provided that firmware version is 6.2.1.1033 or higher, otherwise any positive value will select a fixed update period of **1000** milliseconds
+One should note that it's only possible to set an arbitrary value on SFN8xxx and X2xxx provided that firmware version is 6.2.1.1033 or higher, otherwise any positive value will select a fixed update period of **1000** milliseconds